 - featureMask: bit mask of features supported by the Threema version in use

-- pushsound/pushgroupsound: name of the chosen sound for push messages (not used on all platforms)
+- pushsound/pushgroupsound: name of the chosen sound file for push messages (not used on all platforms)

 - revocationKey: information about revocation password, if set